jessicarush/react-notes/styling.md

 `theme() `is a tiny little function that returns another function which you can use as a value in styled-components.
 It looks up the correct value using the `theme` prop you provided to `<ThemeProvider>`.
 You're encouraged to create your own helper functions that wrap `theme()` to make it easier to declare your themes.
 Just make sure that you're doing as much work as possible ahead of time (or only once).

-In addition to the `theme()` function, there's also a `theme.variants() `function to help you declare variantions of the same component based on a prop.
+In addition to the `theme()` function, there's also a `theme.variants() `function to help you declare variations of the same component based on a prop.

 ```javascript
 import theme from "styled-theming";